Statement of Purpose

 Management

-Santosh Chaston is the Operations Director responsible for the provision and quality of care.
+She heads the team, which consists of Care Manager, Quality and Compliance Manager, Team Leaders, Assistant Administrators, Supervisors & Care Staff, all of whom are responsible for the provision and quality of care..
 Prior to starting the company in 1990 she spent 17 years as a nurse working in the NHS.
 Having qualified in mental health nursing and community care she was able to specialise in these areas.

 Back to top